Privacy Notice

 • Spouse, partner, emergency contact, close relative, next of kin names, address, telephone and email details for emergency contact

-• Employment records (including professional membership, references, appraisals, professional development plans, education and training records) a statutory requirement of employment, performance management, professional development
+• Employment records (including professional membership, references, appraisals, professional development plans, education and training records)

 • Bank, National Insurance number and pension details for payment of salaries and other expenditure claims